 As Docs In Progress celebrates our first ten years as a nonprofit (and 14 years of programming), we look forward to our next decade as we continue to empower new documentary storytellers, engage with the diverse communities we serve (filmmakers, film viewers, and neighbors), and envision a future where everyone who has a story to tell can get that opportunity.
 The Alexander House facility will be a big part of our story and hopefully yours as well.

 We are grateful to the Housing Opportunities Commission for managing the buildout of the space and to the Arts & Humanities Council of Montgomery County and the Morris and Gwendolyn Cafritz Foundation for providing more than $30,000 towards expenses of equipping the new space.
-However, we still need to raise funds to make the space the best it can be for our community.
-We are raising funds in three phases:
+However, we still need to raise funds to make the space the best it can be for our community, and have a set a goal of $150,000 to cover moving costs, installing a security system, upgrading current equipment, purchasing and maintaining new equipment and furniture, and outfitting a new screening room.

 If you want to get in on the ground floor with us, please contact our Capital Campaign Committee Chair Barbara Valentino at firstname.lastname@example.org or our Executive Director Erica Ginsberg at email@example.com